pangilinan-patrick/MyDBuddy-Channel-Web/README.md

 ```

 The site is then tested with this link (Botpress must be running and the `.tgz` file has been imported using the Botpress admin site): `http://localhost:3000/assets/modules/channel-web/examples/MyDCampusPortal.html?botId=draft`

+Please note that this project was developed using `Botpress 12.30.6`

 ## 📁 Important Files
 The `My DCampus Portal_Files` folder contains the assets for the `MyDCampusPortal.html/php` website.
 The main CSS file for the website inside the folder is `app.min.css`